williamchange/b3dsdf/README.md

 # b3dsdf

-b3dsdf is a collection of 2d signed distance functions and operators nodegroups for Blender 2.83+
+b3dsdf (Blender signed distance functions) is a collection of 2d signed distance functions and operators nodegroups for Blender 2.83+

 You can use these by appending from the .blend or use them with the addon which adds a menu in the shader editor.